What to do in Newcastle upon Tyne

 What activities are worth going to Newcastle upon Tyne for?

-The northern English city is known for its diverse mix of historic sites and modern buildings, its beautiful coastline and, most importantly, its wealth of day and multi-day trips around the area.
+This city in the north of England is known for its diverse mix of historic landmarks and modern buildings, its stunning coastline and, above all, its endless possibilities for day trips and longer excursions in the surrounding area.

-Personally, we'd recommend heading to Newcastle for at least 4 full days, but if you want to explore the natural beauty of the area, go for more than a week.
+We personally recommend spending at leastfour full days in Newcastle, but if you’d like to explore the natural beauty of the surrounding area as well, feel free to stay for more than a week.

 A trip to Hadrian’s Wall

-The wall runs through a beautiful landscape of rolling hills, wide meadows and fields.
-Along the way, you will encounter sheep, romantic-looking farms and lakes.
+The wall winds through beautiful countryside of rolling hills, wide meadows and fields.
+Along the way, you’ll come across sheep, picturesque farms and lakes.

-The small remains of Hadrian's Wall are right in Newcastle at a site called Segedunum, which is easily reached by tube.
+Small remains of Hadrian’s Wall can be found right in Newcastle, in an area known as Segedunum, which is easily accessible by underground.

-Detailed instructions on how to get there from Newcastle are described in the mini guide to Hadrian's Wall.
+We provide detailed instructions on how to get there from Newcastle in our mini-guide to Hadrian’s Wall.

 Walks along the River Tyne

-The River Tyne divides the city into Newcastle and Gateshead, and the embankments are one of the most popular tourist spots.
+The River Tyne divides the conurbation of Newcastle and Gateshead, and the riverfronts are among the most popular tourist spots.

-Much nicer is the northern waterfront on the Newcastle side of town, which has wide pavements and long pedestrianised areas with plenty of restaurants and stalls.
+The northern embankment on the Newcastle side is much prettier, with wide pavements and long pedestrian zones featuring plenty of restaurants and stalls.

-The walks along the water are very photogenic.
-The river valley is deep and both Newcastle and Gateshead town centres are well above its level, hence the 5 high and 2 low bridges spanning the river .
+Walks along the water’s edge are very photogenic.
+The river valley is deep, and the city centres of both Newcastle and Gateshead are significantly above its level, so there are five high bridges and two low bridges spanning the river .

-• King Edward VII Bridge - the railway bridge, completed in 1906
+- King Edward VII Bridge – a railway bridge completed in 1906

-• Queen Elizabeth II Metro Bridge - the distinctive blue metro bridge completed in 1978
+- Queen Elizabeth II Metro Bridge – the striking blue metro bridge, completed in 1978

-• High Level Bridge - a combined train, car and pedestrian bridge completed in 1849
+- High Level Bridge – a combined bridge for trains, cars and pedestrians, completed in 1849

-• Swing Bridge - the low and most famous bridge, which has to rotate 90° on its axis when a ship needs to pass, completed in 1876
+- Swing Bridge – a low-lying and most famous bridge, which must rotate 90° on its axis to allow ships to pass through when necessary, completed in 1876

-• Gateshead Millenium Bridge - modern pedestrian swing bridge, beautifully lit at night
+- Gateshead Millenium Bridge – a modern swing bridge for pedestrians, beautifully illuminated at night

 Beaches and swimming

-Northern England is certainly not known as a major holiday destination for seaside breaks.
-Even in July and August the North Sea temperature barely exceeds 15°C, yet Newcastle is one of the most popular beach destinations.
+The North of England is certainly not known as a major holiday destination for seaside breaks.
+The temperature of the North Sea barely exceeds 15 °C even in July and August, yet Newcastle is a popular beach destination.

-Its eastern suburbs have several beautiful beaches ideal for relaxing on warm, sunny days.
+In its eastern suburbs, you’ll find several beautiful beaches, ideal for relaxing on warm, sunny days.

-Some beaches are lined with promenades with restaurants and cafes - for example, the longest Whitley Beach or Long Sands Beach - others boast photogenic settings and clifftop locations, such as Cullercoats Beach.
+Some beaches are lined with promenades featuring restaurants and cafés – for example, the longest, Whitley Beach, or Long Sands Beach – whilst others boast picturesque surroundings and a location beneath the cliffs, such as Cullercoats Beach.

 Culture – museums, concerts and theatres

-At the turn of the millennium, Newcastle underwent a transformation from a former industrial city to one of the most important cultural centres in the north of England.
+At the turn of the millennium, Newcastle underwent a transformation from a former industrial city into one of the most important cultural centres in the north of England.

-You can visit several important cultural institutions here, which we write about in more detail here:
+You can visit several major cultural institutions here, which we cover in more detail below:

 Sights and history

-Newcastle's history dates back to BC, when the Romans had dominion over this part of the British Isles.
+Newcastle’s history dates back to before the Common Era, when the Romans ruled over this part of the British Isles.

-We've already mentioned the famous Hadrian's Wall above, but there's another Roman fort , Arbeia, in the suburb of South Shields.
+We’ve already mentioned the famous Hadrian’s Wall above, but in the suburb of South Shields you’ll find another Roman fort, Arbeia.

 The 10 best hotels in Newcastle

-But there are many other sights to see in the city.
-Some of the most famous include these:
+However, there are many other sights to see in the city.
+Among the most famous are the following:

 A trip to the historic city of Durham

-Just 15 minutes by train from Newcastle Central Station you'll discover the small but significant historic town of Durham.
+Just a 15-minute train journey from Newcastle Central Station, you’ll discover the small but significant historic city of Durham.

-The magnificent centre sits on a peninsula formed by a meander of the River Wear, and the town's two main monuments are located at its highest point:
+The magnificent city centre lies on a peninsula formed by a bend in the River Wear, and at its highest point stand the city’s two main landmarks:

-The cathedral in particular is one of the most important landmarks in the whole of the UK, with breathtaking views from its 66 metre high tower.
+The cathedral, in particular, is one of the most significant monuments in the whole of the UK, and its 66-metre-high tower offers breathtaking views.

 Buy train tickets – thetrainline.com